A simple tart made with ground cherries, inspired by an old Mennonite recipe. Read on and I'll go over the particulars.

 - Pinch of kosher salt

-- First make the crust.
-Dice the butter then combine with the flour, salt and sugar in the bowl of a food processor.
+- Dice the butter then combine with the flour, cinnamon, salt and sugar in the bowl of a food processor.
 Drizzle in the water slowly, pulsing the processor until the dough just comes together.
-Do not over-process, if the dough looks a little crumbly, don’t worry, it will come together when you roll it out.
 Wrap the dough in plastic wrap and refrigerate for 30 minutes to rest.

 - In a bowl, mix together the groundcherries, pinch of salt, lemon juice, cornstarch, and sugar, then divide evenly into the par-baked crust.
 Bake the tart for roughly 25 minutes at 400 degrees, turning the temp down 50 degrees or so if it looks like the edges might get dark, if they do, put some foil over the tart and continue baking.